Nebraska October 31, 2015

 A lot of things have happened in Nebraska, but here are some surprising ones you probably never heard about.

-1. The capitol city's name was chosen out of spite.
+1. The capital city's name was chosen out of spite.

 halt the move.

 President Lincoln had recently been assassinated, and his policies had not been popular in the area that is now Lincoln.
-Senator Patrick believed that if the potential capitol site bore the president's name, the senators in that area would never agree to the change.
-The name change stuck, but it did nothing to stop the capitol's move.
+Senator Patrick believed that if the potential capital site bore the late president's name, the senators in that area would never agree to the change.
+The name change stuck, but it did nothing to stop the capital's move.

 2. There was a nuclear reactor in the middle of Omaha for 52 years.